 “Surely the Lord GOD does nothing, unless He reveals His secret to His servants the prophets” (Amos 3:7).
-How does God work through His chosen representatives?
+Who were the prophets of the Bible, and what do their messages mean for us?
+And how does God work through His chosen representatives?

 From the beginning of mankind’s history, God revealed Himself as the Creator of all things.
 Noting this point, Paul wrote: “For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead” (Romans 1:20).